tushar10-web/tushar10-web/README.md

 ### 👨‍💻 About Me

-- 🎓 3rd-year Computer Science Engineering student
+- 🎓 Computer Science Engineering student
 - 💻 Focused on Full Stack Web Development and Core Java
 - 🔍 Practicing Data Structures & Algorithms using Java
 - 🛠️ Building projects to apply and grow my skills
-- 🌐 Interested in backend technologies and CMS like WordPress

 ---